Andrew-Gan/andrew-gan.github.io/_pages/about.md

 I am a member of TCLS, the Trustworthy and Collaborative Learning Systems lab.
 We work on integrating ML applications, secure MPC and hardware acceleration to build practical and secure intelligent systems.
 I am open to collaboration regardless of academic department or location of institution.

 ## Bio
-I attended Taylor's University, Malaysia and enrolled into the American Degree Transfer Program (ADP) for two years, after which I transferred to Purdue University and graduated with a BSc. in Computer Engineering in 2020.
+I attended Taylor's University in Malaysia and enrolled into the American Degree Transfer Program (ADP), after which I transferred to Purdue University and graduated with a BSc. in Computer Engineering in 2020.
 After a brief period in the industry, I went to graduate school at Purdue and received a MSc. in Electrical and Computer Engineering in 2024 before continuing on to PhD candidacy.
 My intent is to enter the industry.

 ## Hobbies
-swing dance, cooking, cycling, reading literature
+swing dance, cooking, cycling, reading novels

 ## Awards
-- DAC 2025 Young Fellow Program
+- DAC 2025 Young Fellow
 - Fall 2018 Dean's List